Barbados History – At A Glance

-Barbados may be a small island, but it still has an incredibly rich history.
-From its humble beginnings as a settlement of Amerindians through to its standing as one of the world’s most sought after holiday destinations, two very distinct historical influences remain – English and West African.
+Barbados may be a small island, but it still has a vibrant history.
+From its humble beginnings as a settlement of Amerindians to its standing as one of the world’s most sought-after holiday destinations, two distinct historical influences remain – English and West African.

-Today, Barbadian life embraces its diverse combination of influences, making it a very unique ‘melting pot’ of local Barbadians or ‘Bajans‘, the majority of whom are of African descent because of the large West African slave trade in the island’s early history.
-The rest of the population are made up of people who are of mixed race, Caucasian or European descent, East Indian, Oriental and Middle Eastern.
+Today, Barbadian life embraces its diverse combination of influences, making it a unique ‘melting pot’ of local Barbadians or ‘Bajans,’ most of whom are of African descent because of the large West African slave trade in the island’s early history.
+The rest of the population comprises people of mixed race, Caucasian or European descent, East Indian, Oriental, and Middle Eastern.

-From English settlement, to slavery days and Emancipation, and finally to its Independence, Barbados today continues to be shaped by its British heritage.
-The Government, schools and religion are all based on the British system.
-British English is also the official language of the island, however in more casual settings Barbadians speak a unique Bajan dialect.
+From English settlement to slavery days and Emancipation, and finally to its Independence, Barbados today continues to be shaped by its British heritage.
+The Government, schools, and religion are based on the British system.
+British English is also the island’s official language; however, Barbadians speak a unique Bajan dialect in more casual settings.

-Barbados is an island of great contrasts with a rich heritage to be discovered.
-And, we’ve made it easy for you to learn all about its history with our timeline below.
+Barbados is an island of high contrasts with a rich heritage to be discovered.
+And we’ve made it easy for you to learn about its history with our timeline below.